awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 Use the following procedure to create a service role \(or *assume* role\) for Systems Manager Automation\.

 **Note**
-You can also use these roles and their Amazon Resource Names \(ARNs\) in Automation documents, such as the AWS\-UpdateLinuxAmi document\.
+You can also use these roles and their Amazon Resource Names \(ARNs\) in Automation documents, such as the `AWS-UpdateLinuxAmi` document\.
 Using these roles or their ARNs in Automation documents enables Automation to perform actions on your managed instances, launch new instances, and perform actions on your behalf\.

 **To create an IAM role and allow Automation to assume it**